 Save on food expenses

-For reunion meals on a budget, “divide costs between family members,” Marie says.
+For reunion meals on a budget, “divide costs between family members,” Bostwick says.
 “Food can be a huge cost, so do a potluck for one meal.”
 She suggests providing the meat for dinner and assigning out the sides.

 What reunion expenses are worth splurging on?